luispabon/sway-ubuntu-deb-build/README.md

 You do need `docker.io` and `make` installed, and your user on the docker group (otherwise you need to sudo the make commands).

 If you want `clipman` for clipboard management, you also need go.

-# Note 25-06-2010

-Added Sway 1.5 build, which requires extra libraries and a newer meson than what's available in Ubuntu.
-Make sure you rebuild the docker image via `make build-meson-image`

 # Removed tools